toniengelhardt/vue-web3-projects/README.md

 # Web3 projects built with Vue/Nuxt

 A list of web3 projects built with [Vue](https://vuejs.org/) and [Nuxt](https://nuxtjs.org/).
-Feel free to open a PR to add more projects to the list.
+Feel free to open a PR to add more projects to the list, but note that the list is limited to mature projects with a decent size.

 In case you want to play around with web3 in the Vue/Nuxt ecosystem, I started this open-source project to build a [Zapper](https://zapper.fi/)/[Zerion](https://app.zerion.io/)-like EVM analytics tool with Nuxt 3 and ethers.js: **[MΞRKL🧙🏽‍♂️N](https://github.com/toniengelhardt/merklin)**.